 Grants of the European Research Council (ERC)

-Four scholars and scientists at Freie Universität have received support under the Advanced Investigator Grant program operated by the European Research Council (ERC).
+Nine scholars and scientists at Freie Universität are currently receiving support under the Advanced Investigator Grant program operated by the European Research Council (ERC).
 These highly endowed awards make it possible for researchers to realize outstanding and innovative fundamental research projects.

 The ERC Consolidator Grant program is aimed at junior researchers seven to 12 years after earning a doctorate.
-Currently two researchers at Freie Universität are being supported with ERC Consolidator Grants.
+Currently five researchers at Freie Universität are being supported with ERC Consolidator Grants.

 Members of Leopoldina, the German National Academy of Sciences